harishraj/pipedream/README.md

 Installation
 ------------
-1. Acquire the latest version of the GATK and then:

-    $ ln -s $GATK_HOME/dist/*.jar lib/
+(0. Checkout the repo.)

+1. git submodule update --init

+2. make compile-deps

-2. Edit Makefile to point to Spark.
+3. Edit Makefile to point to your BAM and reference FASTA.

-3. make pkg && make run
+4. make compile && make run